 Identity In the context of authorization, both the user name and list of groups the user belongs to.
 Action The action being performed.
-In most cases, this consists of: Project The project being accessed.
-Verb Can be get, list, create, update, delete, deletecollection or watch.
-Resource The API endpoint being accessed.
-Name Bindings The full list of bindings.
+In most cases, this consists of: Project The project being accessed. ing performed.
+In most cases, this consists of: The project being accessed.
+Verb Can be get , list , create , update , delete , deletecollection or watch .
+Resource Name The API endpoint being accessed.
+Bindings The full list of bindings.